ohmeta/metapi/README.md

 ### Init

 ```
-$ metapi init --help
+➤ metapi init --help

-  usage: metapi init [-h] [-d WORKDIR] [-s SAMPLES]
+usage: metapi init [-h] [-d WORKDIR] [--check-samples] [-s SAMPLES]
-                    [-b {simulate,trimmingrmhost,assembly}]
+                        [-b {simulate,trimming,rmhost,assembly,binning,checkm}]
+                        [--trimmer {oas1,sickle,fastp}]
+                        [--rmhoster {soap,bwa,bowtie2,minimap2,kraken2,kneaddata}]
+                        [--assembler {idba-ud,megahit,metaspades,spades,opera-ms} [{idba-ud,megahit,metaspades,spades,opera-ms} ...]]
+                        [--binner BINNER [BINNER ...]]

-  arguments:
+optional arguments:
   -h, --help            show this help message and exit
   -d, --workdir WORKDIR
                         project workdir (default: ./)
+  --check-samples       check samples, default: False
   -s, --samples SAMPLES
                         desired input:
                         samples list, tsv format required.

                         if begin from trimming, rmhost, or assembly:
                             if it is fastq:
-                                    the header is [id, fq1, fq2]
+                                the header is: [sample_id, assembly_group, binning_group, fq1, fq2]
                             if it is sra:
-                                    the header is [id, sra]
+                                the header is: [sample_id, assembly_group, binning_group, sra]

                         if begin from simulate:
-                                the header is [id, genome, abundance, reads_num, model]
+                                the header is: [id, genome, abundance, reads_num, model]

-    -b, --begin {simulate,trimming,rmhost,assembly,binning}
+  -b, --begin {simulate,trimming,rmhost,assembly,binning,checkm}
                         pipeline starting point (default: trimming)
+  --trimmer {oas1,sickle,fastp}
+                        which trimmer used (default: fastp)
+  --rmhoster {soap,bwa,bowtie2,minimap2,kraken2,kneaddata}
+                        which rmhoster used (default: bowtie2)
+  --assembler {idba-ud,megahit,metaspades,spades,opera-ms} [{idba-ud,megahit,metaspades,spades,opera-ms} ...]
+                        which assembler used, required when begin with binning, can be changed in config.yaml (default: ['metaspades'])
+  --binner BINNER [BINNER ...]
+                        wchich binner used (default: ['metabat2', 'concoct', 'maxbin2', 'vamb', 'dastools'])
 ```
 - **Note**
-  * When we do `metapi init`, metapi will help us to create project structure, include `config.yaml`, `cluster.yaml`, `envs/`, `logs/` and `results/`.
+  * When we do `metapi init`, metapi will help us to create project structure, include `config.yaml`, `profiles/`, `envs/`, `logs/` and `results/`.
     - `config.yaml`: workflow configuration, can be edited
-    - `cluster.yaml`: used when run pipeline on cluster, can be edited
+    - `profiles/`: used when run pipeline on cluster, can be edited
+      + For `SGE` user, please see `profiles/sge/cluster.yaml`
+      + For `SLURM` user, please see `profiles/slurm/cluster.yaml`
+    - `envs/`: conda environment file for some rules, can be edited to update software version by yourself

-  * We recommand you to create a directory, and `cd` it, then do ```metapi init -d ./```.
+  * We recommand you to create a directory, and `cd` it and put `samples.tsv` in the directory, then do ```metapi init -s samples.tsv -d ./```.

   * Samples file is required when init project.
 Samples input format requirement can see [here](#inputtag).